How To Get GDPR Compliant

-So unless you live under a rock, you got blasted with 8 bajillion emails in the last few weeks about the General Data Protection Regulation (GDPR) — the EU privacy law that went into effect last Friday, May 25, 2018.
+General Data Protection Regulation (GDPR) is an EU privacy law that went into effect on May 25, 2018.

-Can you just require double opt-in and call it a day?
+Can I just require double opt-in and call it a day?
 (Hint: no, double opt-in doesn’t have anything to do with GDPR and it doesn’t put you in compliance).

 2. Segment Your List

-If you’re in my course, Fearlessly Legal, then you know that the #1 step to the GDPR is to segment your list.
+If you’re a member of The Ultimate Bundle™, then you know that the #1 step to the GDPR is to segment your list.
 “Segment” means to corral.
 Ok, maybe not officially.
 You basically want to use your email service (i.e., ConvertKit, MailChimp, AWeber, etc.) to group those on your email list based on their location.

 IF YOU’RE OUTSIDE THE EU: If you can, segment those on your list who are located within the EU or whose location is unknown.
 You figure out their location data based on what your email service provider tells you.
 For example, in ConvertKit, I created a new segment on my list called “EU SUBSCRIBERS” and I filtered by “Location: European Union”.